Kursk: Operation Zitadelle: Gameplay

 The second player then has the same three phases, completing one full turn, which represents 2 days of game time.

 This move-fire-move process, called the "Kursk system", was used in many subsequent SPI products during the 1970s, including The Game of France, 1940; Turning Point; Destruction of Army Group Center; The East is Red; El Alamein; and The Moscow Campaign.

 Air power

 Each player has air units represented by two counters, one for the actual aircraft, the other for ground support.
 Counters are assigned permanently to each other, and neither can operate without the other.
 During a turn, the player has two options: either the pair of counters moves as a unit on the ground, or the air element flies but then the ground support counter cannot move.
-One of five air missions can be fulfilled:
+One of five air missions can be launched: